Adoption Policy – Finding the Best Homes for our Furry Guests

-- Everyone who lives in the prospective adopter’s home (family members, roommates, etc.) must visit the animal at the shelter.
-Exceptions can be made.
+- Everyone who lives in the prospective adopter’s home (family members, roommates, etc.), and any resident dogs must visit the dog or puppy at the shelter.

 - Some dogs available for adoption require a structurally fenced in yard due to size or energy level, and may not be suitable for apartment living.

 - If applicant does not own home or is not on the renter’s contract, applicant must provide consent from home owner or renter.